 - A complete list of all models, types, sizes, and options for the modules being submitted for certification consideration. - The components that make up each roof assembly.
-All components in the finished roof assembly must be identified by manufacturer, product trade name, method of installation and the ratings desired for each combination. - All ratings which are desired or expected for each assembly: - Maximum roof slope - Wind Uplift Rating, Class 1-45, 1-60, etc. - Hail Damage Rating, Class 2, 3, 4 or VSH - o (Optional) Seismic Load Rating, Non-Seismic, or maximum allowable S{DS} (g) value - (Optional) Gravity Load Rating - The number and location of manufacturing facilities. - All documents shall contain the manufacturer's name, document number or other form of reference, title, date of last revision and revision level.
-All documents shall be provided in English. - A document from the certified roof cover manufacturer acknowledging that the photovoltaic module will be installed over their roof cover and is compatible with it. - Certification documentation for IEC/EN 61730 or ANSI/UL 1703 and IEC/EN 61215 shall be submitted to the certification agency prior to completion of the certification program.
+All components in the finished roof assembly must be identified by manufacturer, product trade name, method of installation and the ratings desired for each combination. - All ratings which are desired or expected for each assembly: - Maximum roof slope - o Wind Uplift Rating, Class 1-45, 1-60, etc. - o Hail Damage Rating, Class 2, 3, 4 or VSH - Optional) Seismic Load Rating, Non-Seismic, or maximum allowable SDS (g) value - o (Optional) Gravity Load Rating - For ID component recognition of PV modules, only the Hail Damage Rating desired is required. - The number and location of manufacturing facilities.
+Required for certification and ID component recognition. - A document from the certified roof cover manufacturer acknowledging that the photovoltaic module will be installed over their roof cover and is compatible with it.
+Required for certification only. - Certification documentation for IEC/EN 61730 or ANSI/UL 1703 and IEC/EN 61215 shall be submitted to the certification agency prior to completion of the certification program.
 This documentation shall include a copy of the test report as well as the certification of compliance.
+These are required for certification and ID component recognition of PV modules. - All documents shall contain the manufacturer's name, document number or other form of reference, title, date of last revision and revision level.
+All documents shall be provided in English